tracyjohnsonidz/devzone-articles/DevZone-Template.md

 <br><br>
 ***
 ### Block quotes
-This doesn't work with our template.
+The style of this is incorrect at the moment.
 We have requested some code updates so that block quotes actually render properly on articles.
 I will update this file once that is done.
+For now just use the css attribution format.

 ```markdown
 > We're living the future so